Colin-Karr/Apptill/README.md

 Ejs is a library that facilitates the use of dynamic data into static html files.
 It is accommodated well by Express which is another advantage for using the Express framework.

+Morgan is a 3rd party logger facility.
+It can be installed with the command: "npm install morgan"

 Mongoose is an Object Document Mapping (ODM) library that makes it easier to connect to and communicate with the Mongo database by wrapping the standard Mongo db API.
 It is intalled by this command: "npm install mongoose"